gvnwltrs/daily-functional-programming-practice/README.md

 Short run today (it is Saturday after all).
 I think I redeemed myself a bit from yesterday by doing the thing simply.
 I was trying to manage state in a closure, but ended up making it too complicated and really, using closures is outside of the inteneded scope of the exercise for immutabiltiy & data transformation anyway.
 Also did today's intended exercise to hanle IO in a way that isolates side effects (impure functions) from pure functions, where the pure function only uses the output of the side effect to do its thing.

 ### Day 14: Sunday, September 22, 2024 - Rest

+### Day 15: Monday, September 23, 2024 - Pure Functions
+Not the greatest, but still tried to use impure functions to modify state then added a pure function to add to a name that was returned by the impure function.